 Many families have Christmas traditions.
 You know, things your family does each year to prepare for the big day.
 You may have multiple traditions.
 We open an Advent calendar, visit holiday lights, and open a present on Christmas Eve.
 But one of my kids’ favorite traditions is making ornaments for our tree.
 I have a collection of ornaments that their little hands have made over the years.
-This year I started a new tradition.
-I bought the kids some cozy winter pajamas at Sears where you can get the look of the holidays.
-They got to wear the new pajamas while creating their ornaments.

 To make tissue paper Christmas tree ornaments you will need: